Every child is unique and individual. Consider this when working out how to engage with that individual child.

 There are tools to assist with engaging with children, gathering information and seeking their views.

-Three houses is good for the collaborative assessment process and for learning about the child’s safety and danger areas.
+The Three Houses Tool is good for the collaborative assessment process and for learning about the child’s safety and danger areas.
 The hopes and dreams section of the house can give information about a child’s views on their relational and physical permanency.

-The Safety house is good for safety planning as well as for learning about the child’s safety and danger areas.
+The Safety House Tool is good for safety planning as well as for learning about the child’s safety and danger areas.
 Having an understanding of those safety and danger areas can contribute to permanency planning.

 Circles of Safety and Support is a good tool for understanding relational permanency and identify who are important people in the child’s life.
 This tool can also show gaps in a child’s relational permanency.